Mu2e/kb-mcp/docs/reference/kb.md

 # KB Module API

-The `kb` module provides the core knowledge base functionality for document storage, chunking, embedding, and semantic search.
+The `kb` module provides the core knowledge base functionality for document storage, chunking, embedding, and search.

 ## Overview